 From matcha granola to agnoletti with smoked Winchester cheese and craft cocktails, olive’s travel editor (and local girl) Rhiannon Batten unearths a bumper crop of independent places to eat, drink, shop and sleep across this Somerset city

 You’re not going to go short of a caffeine kick in Bath.
-This pint-sized city is generously served by artisan coffee shops, the best of them including Society Café’s two local outlets, Colonna & Smalls, tiny Mokoko just opposite the railway station and Cascara, which also does a highly Instagrammable line in gluten-free and vegan cakes.
+This pint-sized city is generously served by artisan coffee shops, the best of them including Society Café’s two local outlets, Colonna & Smalls and tiny Mokoko just opposite the railway station (and its bigger branch by the Abbey).

 Also good for a posh Bath bun, as well as all manner of other baked goods, is The Thoughtful Bread Company, a sustainably minded bakery and bakery school that focuses on seasonal, hand-crafted breads and cakes.
 It has been known to barter its bread for homegrown or locally foraged ingredients brought in by regulars and is brilliantly imaginative (one of its signature inventions is a little egg box filled with tiny flavoured breads and dipping oils flavoured with wild garlic and the like).

 Best simple contemporary restaurants in Bath

 There are grander places to eat in Bath (Menu Gordon Jones, The Olive Tree and The Bath Priory among them) but for a no-fuss supper, try the Scallop Shell – a simple seafood restaurant serving up its sustainable catch in various guises, including classic fish and chips (for our full review of Scallop Shell clickhere) – or Jars Meze for simple, home-cooked Greek food, served from the soul.